Stefan Billborn

-Stefan Bo Anders Billborn (born 15 November 1972) is a Swedish football manager who is the head coach of Sarpsborg 08 in the Norwegian Eliteserien.
+Stefan Bo Anders Billborn (born 15 November 1972) is a Swedish football manager who is the head coach of Allsvenskan club IFK Göteborg.

 Coaching career

 Early career

 Billborn started his managerial career in 1989, at age 17, by coaching several youth teams at local club Rågsveds IF.
-He was the youth coach of Stefan Ishizaki, who later became a Swedish international.
+He was the youth coach of Stefan Ishizaki, who later became a Sweden international.

 Brommapojkarna

 In 1997, Billborn moved to IF Brommapojkarna where he worked in different roles in the organisation.
-He was the academy coach for players John Guidetti, Albin Ekdal, Ludwig Augustinsson and Kristoffer Nordfeldt – who all four went on to play for the Swedish national team and in major European leagues in their professional careers.
+He was the academy coach for players John Guidetti, Albin Ekdal, Ludwig Augustinsson and Kristoffer Nordfeldt – who all four went on to play for the Sweden men's national team and in major European leagues in their professional careers.

 Billborn was appointed assistant coach Brommapojkarna's senior team in 2010, first working with manager Kim Bergstrand and then Roberth Björknesjö.

 Before the start of the 2014 season, Billborn was promoted to head coach at Brommapojkarna.
 The club finished 16th and last in the Allsvenskan table, only claiming 12 points in 30 games.
 Billborn was sacked in November and left the club.